CARES Act Funding May Subject Recipients to Single Audit Requirement

 To determine if a Single Audit is required, an entity will need to know the total amount of federal awards that it has expended in its current fiscal year.
 As part of a Single Audit, auditors will review the entity’s Schedule of Expenditures of Federal Awards (SEFA).
 An entity will need to gather and summarize all federal grant information (including financial data) in order to draft the SEFA.

-Information required to be disclosed on the SEFA includes the name of the federal grant and the Catalog of Federal Domestic Assistance (CFDA) number (which should be provided by the grant administering agency); the names of any pass-through entities from whom funds were received (or the name of any entity to whom funds were passed through as a subrecipient of the entity); and federal expenditures by grant.
+Information required to be disclosed on the SEFA includes the name of the federal grant and the Federal Assistance Listing Number (formerly known as the Catalog of Federal Domestic Assistance (CFDA) number), which should be provided by the grant administering agency; the names of any pass-through entities from whom funds were received (or the name of any entity to whom funds were passed through as a subrecipient of the entity); and federal expenditures by grant.
 In the next section, we will discuss in further detail how to determine an expenditure for SEFA purposes.

 Upon receiving federal funds, entities need to be aware of the compliance requirements to which they will need to adhere.
 In addition, management should review the written policies and procedures to ensure that internal controls over compliance are sufficient to prevent or detect instances of noncompliance.
 Certain additional policies may be required to comply with the requirements of Uniform Guidance including a conflict of interest policy, a record retention policy, and a procurement policy.